Lie groups and Lie algebras: Topology of Lie groups and homogeneous spaces, I

 Now observe that $\Omega^m(G)^G=\wedge^m\g^*$.
 Thus we get

 \begin{corollary} For any Lie group $G$ the complex $\Omega^{\bullet}(G)^G$ coincides with the complex

 with differential defined by \eqref{carfor}, where $\g={\rm Lie}(G)_{\Bbb C}$. \end{corollary}

-This purely algebraic complex can be defined for any Lie algebra $\g$ over any field (the equality $d^2=0$ follows from the Jacobi identity).\footnote{Note that if $\g$ is finite dimensional then $\wedge^i\g^*=(\wedge^i\g)^*$.} It is called the {\bf standard complex} or the {\bf Chevalley-Eilenberg complex} of $\g$, denoted $CE^{\bullet}(\g)$, and its cohomology is called the {\bf Lie algebra cohomology} of $\g$, denoted $H^{\bullet}(\g)$.
+This purely algebraic complex can be defined for any Lie algebra $\g$ over any field (the equality $d^2=0$ follows from the Jacobi identity).\footnote{Note that if $\g$ is finite dimensional then $\wedge^i\g^*=(\wedge^i\g)^*$.} It is called the {\bf standard complex} or the {\bf Chevalley-Eilenberg complex} of $\g$, denoted $CE^{\bullet}(\g)$, and its cohomology is called the {\bf Lie algebra cohomology} of $\g$, denoted $H^{\bullet}(\g)$.\footnote{Note that $H^1(\g)$ already appeared earlier in Section 18.}